alexfoxy/lax.js/README.md

 4) Scroll and enjoy!

 ### Usage with React, Vue.js & DOM changes
-To increase performance lax.js indexes the list of elements to animate when the page loads.
-If you're using a library like React or vue.js, it is likely that you are adding elements after the initial `window.onload`.
-Because of this you will need to call `lax.addElement(domElement)` when you add components to the DOM that you want to animate.
+Indexing the list of elements to animate when loading the page could increase the performance of lax.js.
+Using React or vue.js is likly to add elements after the initial window.onload.
+When adding components to animte the DOM, calling lax.addElement(domElement) is needed.

 See below for working examples:
 * [react](https://codepen.io/alexfoxy/pen/PLaKaE)